 The Mujïn would obviously serve to carry your baby around anytime during the day.
 The vehicle could feature music, a wireless or Bluetooth camera system, a vibration mode to soothe the baby, and even a way to gently heat the crib or cool it down.
 Finally, the Mujïn could also be used to transport other items like groceries or shopping bags.

-I would like to thank Xavier Gordillo who created the images of the MUJÏN concept.
+The MUJÏN concept was imagined in July 2015 by Charles Bombardier and the images were created by Xavier Gordillo.
 Xavier lives near Blansko, Czech Republic.
 He studied Car Design at the Europe Design Institute (IED), and he works as a Freelance Industrial Designer.
 Xavier also created the images of the Pixi transparent bus and the Gemini twin deck bus.